Hat Yai

 Accommodation is available within the park.

-The distance from Hat Yai is only about 60km but there is no direct road and the driving distance is about 100km.
+The distance from Hat Yai as the crow flies is only about 60km but there is no direct road and the driving distance is about 100km.

 For more information the Department of National Parks, Wildlife and Plant Conservation maintain a web site in English through which you can also book accommodation.

-I was also given a phone number for Thale Ban but I'm not sure whose number it is or how proficient their English is - +66 (0)83 533 1770.
+I was also given a phone number for Thale Ban but I'm not sure whose number it is or how proficient the person is in English: +66 (0)83 533 1770.

 Return to top of page